 Zach Brown, Executive Director

-Colter: Hi there, my name is Colter Barnes and I am 34 years old.
-I was born in Montana, raised in Oregon, and have lived in Alaska the last 11 years; in Kokhanok, Wrangell, Coffman Cove, and now Inian Islands Institute at the Hobbit Hole!
+Hi there, my name is Colter Barnes and I am 34 years old.
+I was born in Montana, raised in Oregon, and have lived in Alaska going on 12 years now; in Kokhanok, Wrangell, Coffman Cove, and now at the Hobbit Hole!
 I have a bachelor’s degree in Mathematics from Montana State University and a master’s degree in Educational Leadership from the University of Alaska.
 I taught K-12 math and science for 5 years before switching over to the dark side and being a school principal the last 5 years of my career.

-Upon leaving the “bush” of southwest Alaska, I sailed to the southeast aboard my Ingrid 38 sailboat “Lionheart” and ended up living in Wrangell and Coffman Cove, where I met and started a family with Jordan and Lexie.
-While on Prince of Wales Island, I was also fortunate to manage 4 aquaponic greenhouses for Southeast Island School District where I got to “professionally” combine my loves of working with children and growing/preserving/eating food on the daily.
+After leaving the “bush” of Southwest Alaska, I set sail for Southeast aboard my ketch-rigged Ingrid 38 “Lionheart”… and have been here ever since.
+While on Prince of Wales Island, I was fortunate to manage 4 aquaponic greenhouses for Southeast Island School District where I got to professionally combine my loves of working with children and growing/preserving/eating food on the daily.

 My interests are basically everything DIY (do-it-yourself); growing/foraging/preserving food, brewing beer and wine, milling wood, renewable energy, subsistence hunting and fishing, COMPOSTING, tanning hides and skin-sewing, recycling, and basically anything that encourages me to use my resources (people, environment, skills, time, information, etc.) better.